vectorgrp/XCPlite/docs/xcplib.md

 See examples folder and README.md for a short descriptions of the example applications.

-## 5 · A2L Creator

-All A2l generation macros and functions are not thread safe.
-It is up to the user to take care for thread safety, as well as for once execution, when definitions are called multiple times in nested functions or from different threads.
-The functions A2lLock() and A2lUnlock() may be used to lock sequences of A2L definitions.
-The macro A2lOnce may be used to create a once execution pattern for a block of A2L definitions.

-Also note that A2L definitions may be lazy, but the A2L file is finalized when a XCP tool connects.
-All definitions after that point are ignored and not visible to the tool.

-All definitions of instances follow the sample principle: Set the addressing mode first.
-The addressing mode is valid for all following definitions.
-The examples in the examples/folder show various way how to create A2L artifacts.

 ## 6 · Glossary

 - **A2L** – ASAM MCD‑2 MC description file (measurement & calibration meta‑data).
 - **DAQ** – Data Acquisition (periodic or sporadic transmit of ECU variables).